 HOW CAN I GET IT? -If you want a healthy boost of this wonderful chemical or feel you are lacking, start adding protein to your diet.
 It contains tryptophan, which is what the brain uses to make serotonin.
-5-HT is our bodies natural access to happiness.
+This is called a "precursor" to serotonin.
+5-HT is our own natural antidepressant.

 This neurotransmitter can be thought of as the “lovey-dovey” molecule.
 That just tickles my fancy already!
 This molecule is released to help support feelings of love, trust, and comfort in animals, including us super-groovy humans.
 Having plenty of oxytocin helps us to have confidence, more self-esteem, and it just so happens to lower cortisol levels in the blood and blood pressure (punches stress in the mouth).
 Want to get rid of stress, help build the relationship with your significant other, gain confidence in your job and future?
 You need some oxytocin in your life.

 HOW CAN I GET IT? -Quick ways to access this natural neurotransmitter are the simplest things you can do.
 First, touch someone.
-Don’t be weird about it, just come into contact with them.
-This can be a hug, and handshake, or even gazing into someone’s eyes.
+Come into contact with them.
+This can be a hug, a handshake, or even gazing into someone’s eyes.
 Even reading a great novel can lead to this chemical-induced form of happiness.
 Remember when we talked about that cool imagination box attached to your neck?
 Guess what?
 Even thinking about these acts will help lead to a release in oxytocin.
 SUPER DUPER.

 The human brain is covered with millions upon millions of these self-created chemicals that make us happy and help to regulate these emotions that control us, ever so much.
 We simply must know how to access them when the time of sadness or anger arises.
 Are you down in the dumps?
-Go get a hug, eat a snickers, or take a stroll down memory lane in your imagination.
+Go get a hug, eat a Snickers, or take a stroll down memory lane in your imagination.
 Are you stressed to the point that you can’t think straight?
 Go pet and play with your dog.
 Go read a great novel.
 Go for a run.
 As trivial as these things may seem, when you can’t control your emotions, just play your cards right and let the neurotransmitters do the work for you.
-Gain control of yourself, your mind, and fulfill your whatever wishes you have.
+Gain control of yourself, your mind, and fulfill your dreams and wishes.
 What else do you have to do, honestly?